 Just how long will it take though?
 A great website called Read It Forward has a calculator that will tell you how much time you need to set aside.
 It’s calculated on continuous, non-stop reading, though, so you’ll need to keep that in mind when you get your results back.

-At the end of it, five-and-a-half years really isn’t that bad.
-By this standard, I’ll have a clean TBR just four months before my 30th birthday.
-But, do remember, that’s five years of non stop reading – no breaks to eat, sleep or pee.
+At the end of it, six-and-a-half years really isn’t that bad.
+By this standard, I’ll have a clean TBR just a month before my 32nd birthday.
+But, do remember, that’s six years of non stop reading – no breaks to eat, sleep or pee.